kitctf/www/talks/web3/slides.md

 ### Overview

- * Big Picture: Blockchains and Smartcontracts
+ * Big Picture: Blockchains and smart contracts
  * The target: EVM & Solidity
  * The court: Blockchains in CTFs
  * The tools: metamask, remix, hardhat